ufz0/luma-bot/readMe.md

     - Search content dynamically from youtube, to fit the "house" vibe. (don't safe on device maybe, cause this fucks the hosters upload)
     - Let users go to stage and let them say what music they want (language: EN & DE)

+    - Automatically create on VC or Stage without any user interaction

 ### Requirements
 - NodeJS
 - ffmpeg
 - A music library (selfhosted, or youtube playlist)

+### Commands
+- !play <- Creates a vc (voice channel) and plays music
+- !play-stage <- Creates a stage and plays music
+- !stop <- Stops playback and deletes channel

+- !list <- Lists all media available
+- !skip <- Skips current song